maripaba2/Web8_IITISOC24/README.md

 # Hostel Attendance Management

-Website to accurately log hostellers arrivals and departures.Hosteller can mark his attendace through this website and a notifcation would be sent if the hosteller is being late and an analytics dashboard to analyse his attendance trends
+Our project is a comprehensive web application designed to accurately log the arrivals and departures of hostel residents.
+With this website, hostellers can easily mark their attendance using a face recognition feature, ensuring a streamlined and efficient tracking system.
+If a hosteller is late, an automated notification will be sent to the hosteller.
+Additionally, the platform features an analytics dashboard that provides detailed insights into attendance trends.

 ## Installation